ossf/tac/process/request_resources.md

 ### Contributor meet ups at OpenSSF events

-Projects that would like contributor meet up space at OpenSSF events should contact the OpenSSF Marketing WG with a request six months before the event date.
-Late requests may be accomodated but are not guaranteed.
-The events team handles room reservations, attendee registration if necessary, and connect the project to relevant event space groups like A/V. Projects are responsible for organizing and running their contributor meet up.
+Projects that would like contributor meet up space at OpenSSF events should contact the OpenSSF Marketing Committee with a request six months before the event date, or as soon as the event is announced if it is less than six months.
+Late requests may be accommodated but are not guaranteed.
+The events team handles room reservations, attendee registration if necessary, and connecting the project leads to event and facility support staff.
+Projects are responsible for organizing and running their own contributor meet up.

 ### Swag